 Linux distributions often come with Python pre-installed, as many system tools rely on it.
 However, the pre-installed version might not be the latest, or you might need a specific version for your projects.
-Let's walk through how to check your installation and install or update Python if needed.
+Checking your Python installation and then installing or updating Python as needed is important.

 First, open your terminal application.
 This is your command-line interface to the system.
 You can usually find it by searching for "Terminal" in your applications menu.